7 Best Affordable Condo Insurance Companies of 2026

 Most master policies fall under one of three categories:

-Before your buy condo insurance, it’s a must to contact your condominium association to find out which type of master policy governs your building.
+Before buying condo insurance, you must contact your condominium association to find out which type of master policy governs your building.
 The more you know about the master policy, the more you can save on condo insurance.

 Here are the kinds of master policies that an HOA may offer: